 - Screams Like a Little Girl: As seen when playing horror games with Phil.
-Phil is equally this, as well.
 Seems to have reached the point where viewers get more scared by Dan's reactions than the scares themselves.

 - Self-Deprecation: Almost every single video has him doing this.
 He even has series of videos called "Reasons why Dan's a Fail".

 - Sesquipedalian Loquaciousness: Dan mentioned that there is a difference between having a vocabulary and being a waffly twat.

 - Shirtless Scene: Dan sleeps shirtless, so this carries into some of the reenactments he does when he is shown in his bed.